-International Cat Day, also known as World Cat Day, is a holiday which was created in 2002 and is used to not only celebrate the friendship that humans and cats share but also to advocate for the safety and well-being of cats.
+Also known as World Cat Day, it’s a holiday which created in 2002 and is used to not only celebrate the friendship that humans and felines share but also to advocate for the safety and well-being of cats.
 This holiday is celebrated annually on August 8th.
 The theme this year is #BeCatCurious Training for Cats and their Humans.

 History of International Cat Day

-For many years, scientists have been trying to find out how exactly cats came to be and it seems like they have recently solved that mystery.
+For many years, scientists have been trying to find out how exactly our furry friends came to be and it seems like they have recently solved that mystery.
 A wildcat was buried near the corpse of a person in Cyprus who lived approximately 9,500 years ago.
 That suggest that humans may have had a relationship with cats that go back a lot further than initially thought.
-Scientists believe that cat ownership can be traced all the way back to central China, about 5,500 years ago.
+Scientists believe that ownership can be traced all the way back to central China, about 5,500 years ago.

 Although farming was being done by human beings long before that, it is believed that around this time agriculture really took off.
 However, with agriculture there came grain surpluses, and with grain surpluses came rodents.
 Rodents that would eat all of the grain – which at the time was mostly millet or rice.
 To combat these rodent infestations, farmers began to domesticate wildcats.
 This was beneficial to both the wildcats and the farmers.
 The wildcats got fed and got a warm place to sleep and farmers got rid of the rodents and got companionship.
-Over the years, these wildcats began to evolve into all the varieties of cats we love today.
+Over the years, these wildcats began to evolve into all the varieties of feline we love today.
 However, humans honoring these creatures for their contribution to modern society wouldn’t come until the beginning of the 21st century.

 This day was originally created in 2002 by the International Fund for Animal Welfare as a way for people to honor their feline friends and as a day to advocate for cats.
 It is also a day when people can go to their local animal shelter and rescue a kittycat from being put down.